dreamcatcher-tech/jest-ai/README.md

 The appraiser should give some reasoning back, which can serve as feedback to the AI to try again with some modified responses.
 When a human sees an AI stuck in a loop, it should be able to free it with very little effort.

 Bot mode and workbench mode - change the prompt, break out with a hotkey.
 Lets you change the system message part way thru a chat and have it reload the whole chat again.
 This lets sessions be generated and prompts manually altered, or chat focus altered to be different

+Bot should be able to switch to another bot, and be preloaded with convo so far

+How should we handle peoples data ?
+Detect successful chains so we can get there quicker next time.
+In the background we should be processing for success scores.

+## Issues

+1. if a chat is loaded with an assistant, then the response is not automatically sent to gpt until the next user input
+2. editing the session files is problematic. being able to dump the entire contents of our md files in as part of a bot primer is difficult to do in jsonl.
+3. changing md files should cause the bot to reload
+4. restarting the chat from a point after changing the prompt loading is hard
+5. appraiser should consider the headings of the agents too